odoo/documentation/content/developer/reference/testing.rst

 ^^^^^^^^^^^^

-- ``standard``: All Odoo tests that inherit from :class:`~odoo.tests.common.BaseCase` are implicitely tagged standard.
+- ``standard``: All Odoo tests that inherit from :class:`~odoo.tests.common.BaseCase` are implicitly tagged standard.
   :option:`--test-tags <odoo-bin --test-tags>` also defaults to ``standard``.

   That means untagged test will be executed by default when tests are enabled.